tpaschalis/tpaschalis.github.io/_posts/2020-06-29-channels-limitations-speed.markdown

 }
 ```

-I repeated the tests with a buffered channel, and sending a single byte instead of an empty struct.
+I repeated the test with a buffered channel, and sending a single byte instead of an empty struct.

-On a 2019 MBP, Intel Core i5 @ 1,4 GHz, the results can be seen in the following table.
+On a 2019 MBP's Intel Core i5 @ 1,4 GHz, the results can be seen in the following table.

 ```
 BenchmarkBufferedChannelEmptyStruct-8         23657084            49.9 ns/op